-(206) SNAKE RIVER HEADWATERS, WYOMING.-The following segments of the Snake River System, in the State of Wyoming: (A) BAILEY CREEK.-The 7-mile segment of Bailey Creek,
+(206) SNAKE RIVER HEADWATERS, WYOMING.-The following segments of the Snake River System, in the State of Wyoming:

-(A) BAILEY CREEK.-The 7-mile segment of Bailey Creek, from the divide with the Little Greys River north to its confluence with the Snake River, as a wild river.
+(A) Bailey Creek.-The 7-mile segment of Bailey Creek, from the divide with the Little Greys River north to its confluence with the Snake River, as a wild river.
 (B) BLACKROCK CREEK.-The 22-mile segment from its source to the Bridger-Teton National Forest boundary, as a scenic river.

-(C) BUFFALO FORK OF THE SNAKE RIVER.-The portions of the Buffalo Fork of the Snake River, consisting of-
+(C) Buffalo fork of the snake river.-The portions of the Buffalo Fork of the Snake River, consisting ofas a scenic river; and